Fall NSO Information

-NSO is a two-day experience over Labor Day Weekend designed to help students and parents/guests become acclimated to university life.
+NSO is a two-day experience which is designed to help all new PLNU students and parents/guests become acclimated to life at PLNU.
 First you check in then you check out everything PLNU has to offer you over the next two to four years.
 Meet new friends and your professors, ask questions, collect information, and explore options.
 It is our way of welcoming you to the PLNU community.

-NSO takes place Friday, August 28, through Sunday, August 30, prior to classes beginning on Tuesday, September 1.
-Parents/guests are welcome to leave on Saturday evening, (8/29) after open house in the Residence Halls.
+NSO takes place Friday, August 28, through Saturday, August 29, prior to classes beginning on Tuesday, September 1.
+Parents/guests are welcome to leave on Saturday evening, (8/29) after the open house in the Residence Halls.

 NSO Parent/Guest Registration

 To register for Freshman NSO, fill our the registration form either online by clicking here or filing out page 42 of your PLNU NSO Handbook that was mailed to you.